 Care & Treatment

-If an aneurysm is found, your healthcare provider may watch it closely to see if it gets larger.
-This is called watchful waiting.
+If an aneurysm is found, your healthcare provider may watch it closely to see if it gets larger over time.
+This is called “watchful waiting”.
 Your provider will order regular ultrasounds every 3 to 12 months, depending on the aneurysm’s size and location.
 A very large aneurysm may need to be repaired immediately before it leaks or ruptures.

 During watchful waiting, your healthcare provider may prescribe high blood pressure medications to help keep your aneurysm from growing larger.
 The medications will decrease the force of blood flowing against artery walls.
 These include drugs that help relax the blood vessels, such as:

 - Angiotensin-converting enzyme inhibitors

 Your healthcare provider may also prescribe anticoagulants (sometimes referred to as "blood thinners") to help prevent blood clots from forming in the affected part of the artery.

 Once an aneurysm reaches a certain size, or if it grows too rapidly, or if it is pressing on other important parts of your body and causing symptoms, your healthcare provider may recommend surgery to repair the aneurysm and prevent it from rupturing.
 Several new, less-invasive techniques have been developed to surgically repair aneurysms.